ErikGartner/hyperdock/README.md

 ```

 ### Target Image

-For the **Target Image** the following volumes are mounted:
+Each optimization target needs a *target image*.
+This image can be dynamic (i.e. checkout the latest source from Github) but preferably should be reproducible, for example by always checking out a specific commit.

+When running the container the target should:

+1. Read the parameters
+2. Evaluate the target program
+3. Write the loss / results and then exit (with error code 0).

+Communication between Hyperdock and the target program is handle through a few special files and folders that are mounted and populated by Hyperdock.

 - `/hyperdock/`
-  - `loss.json` write the final loss here
+  - `loss.json` write the loss here; format described [here](https://github.com/ErikGartner/hyperdock/wiki/Loss)
-  - `params.json` contains the parameters for this run
+  - `params.json` parameters for the run
-  - `graphs.json` optional file that contains graphs that Hyperdock will plot; format described [here](https://github.com/ErikGartner/hyperdock/issues/36)
+  - `graphs.json` optional file, contains graphs for Web UI plots; format described [here](https://github.com/ErikGartner/hyperdock/issues/36)
-  - `out/` use this to write any other files to the result folder
+  - `out/` persistent folder, use this to write any other files to the result folder
 - `/data` a read only folder that contains any external data needed

 See the [Dockfile template](docker/Dockerfile.template) for an example.
-It is available as a demo image named
+It is available as a Docker image named
 `erikgartner/hyperdock-demo:latest`.
 By default it outputs `0` as its loss but by setting the environment
 variable `FUNCTION` to a python expression (for example `a +  b`) you can compute an arbitrary loss based on the Hyperdock parameters.